Our people are committed to serving the public interest — to doing research that will make a positive impact on the world.

 It is not just professionalism and expertise that set our staff apart.
 They also have a strong commitment to a public service mission, to the quality of their work, and to the clients they serve.
 Loyalty and relationships link CNA's staff and, in turn, link staff to clients.
 Their work is more than a job; it's a career of mission-focused investigation.

-Our technical staff includes a rich mix of mathematicians, engineers, physicists, economists, and specialists and scholars in international relations, education, health care and public health, homeland security, community safety, public policy, history, psychology, computer science, and other fields of study.
+Our technical staff includes a rich mix of mathematicians, engineers, physicists, economists, and specialists and scholars in international relations, education, homeland security, community safety, public policy, history, psychology, computer science, and other fields of study.